+- The need for contractual relationships.

+- What is needed to create a valid contract?

 - Offer and acceptance.

-- Intention to create a legal relationship.
+- o Intention to create a legal relationship.

-- Written or oral?.
+- Written or oral?

-- Other legal formalities in different countries.
+- Other legal formalities in different countries:

 - Signing and sealing.

 - Witnesses.

-- Authority to sign.
+- · Authority to sign.

-- How to prove authority.
+- · How to prove authority.

 - The tender process.

-- Involvement of agents.
+- · Involvement of agents.

 - What happens if there is no contract, but work is carried out anyway?

-- Making contracts enforceable with particular emphasis on international context.
+- Making contracts enforceable with particular emphasis on the international context.

-Unit 2: Structure of Contracts:
+Unit 2:Structure of contracts:

-• Form of Agreement.
+- Form of Agreement.

-- General Terms and Conditions.
+- · General Terms and Conditions.

 - Special Terms and Conditions.

 - Schedules or Appendices.

-- Title ownership and risk of damage.
+- Title ownership and risk of damage:

 - When does it transfer?

-- Use of ICC INCOTERMS.
+- · Use of ICC INCOTERMS.

-- Notices and other formalities.
+- · Notices and other formalities.

 - Which law and which courts?

 - Different contractual structures.

 - Traditional.

 - New structures used in the Middle East.

-- New structures not widely used in the Middle East.
+- · New structures are not widely used in the Middle East.

-Unit 3: Collateral Documents:
+Unit 3:Collateral documents:

-- Bonds and guarantees.
+- Bonds and guarantees:

 - Tender Bonds.

 - Advance Payment Bonds.

 - Performance Bonds.

-- Warranty Bonds.
+- · Warranty Bonds.

-- Parent Company Guarantees.
+- o Parent Company Guarantees.

 - Retention/Withholding.

 - Retention Bonds.

 - Letters of intent.

 - Letters of the award.

-- Letters of comfort or awareness.
+- · Letters of comfort or awareness.

-- Types.
+- · Types.

 - Who should carry the cover?

 - How should you manage claims?

-- Are banks or insurance companies good enough security?
+- · Are banks or insurance companies good enough security?

 - Insurance policies.

 - Assessing the need for financial security in the current economic climate.

-- Changes to the Contract documents.

-- Need for consent.

-- Assignment/Novation explained and distinguished.

-- Waiver.

-- Changes to the scope.

-- · Variation clauses.

-- · Notice provisions.

-- Valuation of variations and changes.

-- Claims what they are, and how they arise.

-- Delay caused by the client.

-- Delay caused by contractor/supplier.

-- Force majeure.

-- Delay and disruption.